 - General agreement with the doctrinal statement of The Master's College.

-- All applicants without an undergraduate or graduate degree in biblical studies prior to pursuing this master's degree will be required to complete a 0 credit hour survey of the Bible by the end of their first semester of study.
+- All applicants without an undergraduate or graduate degree in biblical studies prior to pursuing this master's degree will be required to complete pre-requisite courses--Introduction to the Biblical Text, and Introduction to Biblical Interpretation--by the end of their first trimester of study.

 The following documents must be submitted in order to apply to The Master's College: